axbh25/smac2026-Technova-naseej/README.md

 - Local JSON serialization for the current skill draft Camera, production AI generation, and notifications will be added gradually only when the relevant feature is implemented and tested.
+- `speech_to_text` for short user-initiated device speech recognition
+- A testable speech-engine abstraction with a shared SpeechController
 ## Android Reference Device

 - Hardware profile: Pixel 7 Pro